edward-shen-2002/Web-Prototype-Mirror/WORKFLOW.md

 * The managers assign editors because they are more familiar with the employees in the organization
 * Organization Package is for submission and workflow records
 * ...

+## Issues

+* How does organization cluster admin (LHIN) work?
+Should admin roles be different from those roles?
+  * New role scope would be something like: user manager - one of [ admin, LHIN, organization ]
+  * Possibly define a parameter called adminClass, which represents the level of admin capabilities that users can have...
+Front-end would need to change
+  * Or roles can be of the form { ROLE_1 : scope (one of [ "N/A", "admin", "lhin", "manager", organization ]) }.
+The given sample scope may not apply to all roles